-- 1. GENTLE nose blowing is OK 48 hours after surgery. - 2.
+- 1. GENTLE nose blowing is OK 24 hours after surgery.
+We expect you to blow out the old blood and old tissue that looks like a slug in the first week after the operation.
+The nose will be much easier to breathe through once this is cleared. - 2.
 DO NOT take any unnecessary chance of catching a cold.
 Avoid undue exposure or fatigue.
 Should you catch a cold, treat it in your usual way. - 3.
 You may anticipate a certain amount of discomfort after the surgery, but this is typically well controlled by pain tablets. - 4.
 DO NOT plan to drive a car home from the hospital.
 Someone should drive you home. - 5.
-You should not perform any heavy lifting (more than 5 kilograms) or vigorous physical activity for two weeks after surgery. - 6.
 Some nose bleeding is expected after the surgery.
 To control this bleeding, sit up, bend the head forward and pinch the nose closed with thumb and forefinger.
 Holding this position for 10 minutes by the clock will settle most bleeding down.
-If the bleeding does not stop with this method then please contact your doctor. if the bleeding does not stop.
+If the bleeding does not stop with this method then please contact your doctor.

-Pain Management:
+Pain Management

-- 1. Paracetamol (Panadol) is usually all that is required. - 2.
-Pain usually settles within 3 to 4 days. - 3.
-If these measures are not controlling your pain then contact your anaesthetist or us at the rooms.
+- Paracetamol (panadol) or Painstop (both available over the counter from the chemist) are usually all that is required. - Pain usually settles within 3 to 4 days. - If these measures are not controlling your pain then contact your anaesthetist or us at the rooms.

-Nausea and Vomiting:
+Nausea and Vomiting

-While it is not uncommon to get some nausea and or vomiting after adenoid surgery it is not usually severe or long lasting.
+While it is not uncommon to get some nausea and or vomiting after surgery it is not usually severe or long lasting.